rcortes-b/Proposito365/API_DOCS.md

 ### /api/email-validation POST

-**Validates the email when the user requests to change the email and if it is valid generates the code and sends to the email**
+- **USE: Validates the email when the user requests to change the email.
+If it is valid, generates the code and it's sent to the email**

-**Dependencies from the client: email**
+- **BODY DEPENDENCIES: email**

 | Status | Code | Reason |
 |--------|------|------|